quachio/gulp-quachio/readme.md

 > CHANGELOG 1.0.8, May 18, 2016
-> Added react-router.
+> Added react-router, hashHistory on by default, can change to browserHistory.
 Reorganized components to reflect react-router structure.
 Added a react-styled style-guide.

 > CHANGELOG 1.0.7, May 6, 2016
 > Removed Font-Awesome.  "npm start" now starts app in 'development' mode, "npm run production" runs app in production mode with minified js files.
 Notes on React 15.0.1 can be found at [https://facebook.github.io/react/blog/2016/04/08/react-v15.0.1.html](https://facebook.github.io/react/blog/2016/04/08/react-v15.0.1.html).